A Family Farm

 Amy enjoys time with friends and family talking, cooking and eating slowly.
 She enjoys a good sunrise, but takes advantage of the quiet that comes over the farm at night.
 She will often be seen with the night-owls writing shareholder newsletters, tweaking a crop plan (or the Alfred Comprehensive Plan), or roasting tomatoes into the wee-hours of the morning.

 Tom is in charge of all of the livestock at Wolf Pine Farm, as well as keeping all of our machines and mechanical systems running.
 He also plans and coordinates all of the moving pieces of all of our meat shares as well as the fall/winter vegetable shares.
 He loves lots of games, especially wiffle ball and lawn sports like bocce and cornhole toss.
 And he is definitely better than Delia at Uno.

-I am Maggie and I am 11 years old.
+I am Maggie and I am 12 years old.
 I live on a farm with my sister Delia and my mom and dad.
 I help mom at the greenhouse.
 Normally I thin parsley or transplant.
 I planted my sunflowers for my sunflower house.
 I have been pondering strawberries and peas and beans to put in my sunflower house which are my favorite food.
 On Sundays I help make the pancakes or waffles.
-When I have free time I like to draw or swing or do creative projects.
+When I have free time I like to draw or swing or read or do creative projects.

 Penny is our canine greeter.
 She’s still a “puppy” and learning not to jump up on everyone who comes to the farm.
 She just wants to greet you with excitement and love.
 Penny loves tracking the scent of all of the wildlife around the farm, especially turkeys, voles, and woodchucks.
 Most of all she loves a walk to the river, tricks with the basketball, rides in the farm truck and a good liver treat for a job well done.